The cave where we grew secrets was a safe place; our memories couldn’t harvest us.

 In the cave, our secrets grew white lilies teeming from our eyes, prayers even staunch atheists half-believed.

-It was still a dark time, but our stories of the future set birds alight into new skies off the maps.
+It was still a dark time, but our stories of the future set birds alight into new skies missing from contemporary maps.

 The stories became us, pages in a book we would sell for more bee nectar, more rain.